Recurrent or Chronic Headaches and Fatigue

 - Purchase several cans of chicken stock from the market.
 Chicken stock is full of salt (otherwise known as sodium).
 Be sure not to buy the “Low Sodium” brands.

-- Within a few days, you should notice a significant improvement in your symptoms.
+- Within a day or so, you should notice a significant improvement in your symptoms.

-- If your symptoms improved, then you can be reasonably sure your symptoms are from low blood flow to the brain.
+- If your symptoms improve, then you can be reasonably sure your symptoms are from low blood flow to the brain and scalp muscles.
 I would suggest you see your primary care physician about this if you haven’t already.
-Sometimes things such as low red blood cell counts (anemia), dehydration or heart rhythm problems can cause similar symptoms.
+Sometimes things such as low red blood cell counts (anemia), overtreatment with blood pressure medications, dehydration, or heart rhythm problems can cause similar symptoms.

 Hopefully, this simple test helped improve your symptoms.
-If it did, read the next section about how to help your autonomic nervous system’s blood pressure regulation system to recover and be able to provide your brain with proper blood flow without need the extra salt.
+If it did, read the next section about how to help your autonomic nervous system’s blood pressure regulation system recover and provide your brain with proper blood flow without needing the extra salt.

 Autonomic Testing Guides Treatment for Improved Autonomic Function

 The autonomic nervous system (ANS) can be tested and evaluated through a process known as spectral analysis.
-This simple, quick (15 minute) and painless test can provide the critical understanding that helps your physician for their treatment plan.
+This simple, quick (15-minute), and painless test can provide the critical understanding that helps your physician with their treatment plan.

 The ANS can become imbalanced in many different ways.
 Some ANS dysfunction requires a short course of medication (3-6 months) alone or in concert with nutritional strategies to reduce systemic inflammation and oxidative stress in order for the brain to regain maximal function.
 The safest way to reverse heartburn is with a map of your autonomic nervous systems to guide treatment.